shaloo/docs.arcana/docs/use_cases.md

 ## Monitor App Usage

-* **Easily Register Apps**: Developers can easily register and configure the Auth SDK usage and wallet user experience by using the Arcana Developer Dashboard as per their app requirements.
+* **Easily Register Apps**: Developers can easily register and configure the {{config.extra.arcana.sdk_name}} usage and wallet user experience by using the {{config.extra.arcana.dashboard_name}} as per their app requirements.

-* **Monitor App Usage**: Developers can easily manage and monitor application usage in terms of 'Monthly Active Users' (MAU).
+* **Monitor App Usage**: Developers can easily manage and monitor application usage in terms of **Monthly Active Users (MAU)**.
 They can also configure how apps are deployed on the Arcana Testnet and Mainnet.
-Billing is done only for the Arcana Mainnet usage.
+Billing is done only for Arcana Mainnet usage.
 Usage across all apps deployed on Mainnet can be tracked by the developers.

 ## Upcoming Features